pinkpixel-dev/CLIche/docs/SCRAPE_COMMAND_README.md

 The system intelligently scales content limits based on depth:
 - Each depth level increases the character limit by 100,000 chars
 - With `depth=3`, the total character limit would be 300,000 chars
+- Extraction can now utilize up to 100,000 chars per source (previously 5,000)
+- Terminal output is summarized to 800-1000 words for readability

 **How Link Following Works:**